(Social Work and Family Studies)

 - The committee will ask you to leave after about 45-50 minutes, then will discuss your work and make a determination about distinction

 - The Chair will notify you by email within 24 hours about the committee’s decision; a written letter of notification will follow.

 - The Chair will notify the Registrar’s Office of the name(s) of those awarded distinction.

 The St. Olaf social work program encourages student participation in off-campus study, both domestic and international.
-Majors can conveniently schedule an Interim abroad.
+Majors can conveniently schedule an Interim abroad, as we have no required social work courses during January.
 To participate in a semester program off-campus (e.g., HECUA in South America, ACM Chicago Urban Studies, Tanzania, Namibia, or Mexico) and complete the major requirements in four years, students must plan in the first year with the help of social work faculty.
 St. Olaf co-sponsors Social Work in a Latin American Context (Mexico) for social work majors, which fulfills major requirements, in the spring semester of the junior year.